 Ranked Dropdown: (e.g. Status, Priority, Ranking).
 Unlike the dropdown-type column, ranked dropdown-type columns only support single values.
 However, this enables you to not only filter by particular values, but also sort by order.

 These are the final settings to make for your column.

 Single vs Multiple Value Field: While certain columns only support single values, other columns can also support multiple values.
 If you initially chose "Single value field" for a column that supports both single and multiple values, you can always change it to support multiple values later on.
 However, once you change it to a "Multiple value field", you cannot change it back to a single value field.

-List vs Global Field: A column can exist within just the list you created it in (list field), or it can exist across all lists of the same type (global field).
+List vs Global Field: A column can exist within just the list it's created in (list field), or it can exist across all lists of the same type (global field).
 For example, if you made a global field called "Funds" in an organization-type list, then it will show up on all other organization-type lists, but not on people-type or opportunity-type lists.
 Learn more about list fields and global fields.

 Note: You may notice that the column names will appear in either green, blue or black font.

-- Blue columns represent global fields/columns
+- Green columns - global fields/columns that Affinity auto-populates

-- Black columns represent list-specific fields/columns
+- Black columns - list fields/columns